sh123/esp32_loraprs/README.md

-# Experimental LoRA APRS ESP32 APRSDroid bluetooth modem and LoRA APRS-IS iGate
+# Experimental LoRa APRS ESP32 APRSDroid bluetooth modem and LoRa APRS-IS iGate
 Tiny experimental amateur radio esp32 based LoRa APRSDroid bluetooth modem and iGate server.

 Can be used in two modes: